Free: Healthy Freezer Meals Recipe EbookGet It Now

 Can you make this a complete meal?

 Yes, you can turn this healthy vegetable stir fry into a complete meal.
-Simply add your favorite cooked protein (chicken breast, sliced steak, and shrimp are all great options) and then serve it over cauliflower rice (or your favorite rice substitute) or zucchini noodles.
+Simply add your favorite cooked protein (chicken breast, sliced top sirloin, and shrimp are all great options) and then serve it over cauliflower rice (or your favorite rice substitute) or zucchini noodles.

 How to prevent vegetable stir fry from being watery?